Jaomar92/Jaomar92/README.md

 ---

-<p>What started as a simple curiocity on how to display content on my browser everything changed when i learnt Javascript.
-Now it wont end. </p>
+<p>What started as a simple curiosity about how to display content on my browser changed everything when I learned JavaScript.
+Now, it won't end.</p>